The statutory functions of the Governing Body are to:

 I was delighted to have been appointed a Parent Governor at Easingwold Community Primary School in early 2020, and am excited to be able to contribute to an ambitious team who are committed to ensuring the school continues to progress and improve so that we can offer the very best experience to all of the pupils who attend.
 I have lived in Easingwold for most of my life and have happy memories of attending both the Primary and Secondary schools.
 I strongly believe that schools should be the heart of the community in which you live and this was a big part in my decision to send my own children here.

-The first part of my day job, and the one that really keeps me on my toes, is being Mum to Oliver, 7, who will soon to be entering Year 3 and Freddie, 2, a pupil of the future.
+The first part of my day job, and the one that really keeps me on my toes, is being Mum my two boys.
 The second part is working in the Department for Education where I primarily focus on the academic and financial performance of further education colleges.
 It is a really interesting and fulfilling role and certainly brings a different perspective to how education works behind the scenes.
 Experience has shown me how important excellent leadership and strong governance is in any educational institution and I hope to ensure that this is what continues to be in place at ECPS.

 Type of Governor: Co-opted Governor